ctoec/component-library/README.md

 If you're looking for some specific UX examples, we have a Storybook site deployed to [GitHub Pages](https://pages.github.com/), showcasing all of the components within this library.

 You can check it out live at http://ctoec.github.io/component-library/.

+You can also see all of these components in action in the [data collection project](https://github.com/ctoec/data-collection).

 ### Deploying Storybook